A Collection of Haiku

 As though it has memory

-Always reliving
+Always reforming

 All instinctively